Schmidt–Rubin

 The Schmidt–Rubin rifles were a series of Swiss Army service rifles in use between 1889 and 1958.
-They are distinguished by the straight-pull bolt action invented by Rudolf Schmidt and use Eduard Rubin's GP90 7.5×53.5 and GP11 7.5×55 Schmidt–Rubin rifle cartridge.
+They are distinguished by the straight-pull bolt action invented by Rudolf Schmidt and use Eduard Rubin's GP90 7.5×53.5mm and 7.5×55mm rifle cartridge.

 Models

 Schmidt–Rubin 1889

 Schmidt–Rubin Model 1889 rifle chambered for the GP90 7.5×53.5mm cartridge.

 The Model 1889 was the first in the series of Schmidt–Rubin rifles that served Switzerland from 1889 to 1958.
 The rifle takes its name from the designer of its action, Colonel Rudolf Schmidt, and the designer of its ammunition, Colonel Eduard Rubin.
 Production of the rifle began in 1891.
 The straight-pull bolt action allows the user to pull the bolt straight back to unlock the action, cock the striker, extract, and eject the spent cartridge in one motion, and then push the bolt forward to chamber a round and lock the action.
 This is as opposed to a traditional bolt action, which requires the user to lift the bolt handle to unlock the action before pulling the bolt back.
 The rifle is roughly musket length with a free-floating barrel, 12-round magazine, and wood stock that extends almost to the tip of the barrel.
 The Schmidt–Rubin 1889 was an advanced weapon for its time, and one of the first rifles to use copper-jacketed ammunition as its standard ammunition.
-Most of the bullets used in Europe at the time, except for the Mle 1886 Lebel rifle metal-jacketed 8mm bullet, were around .45 caliber, as opposed to the revolutionary .308 caliber of the GP11 7.5×53.5mm round designed by Col. Rubin in 1882.
+Most of the bullets used in Europe at the time, except for the Mle 1886 Lebel rifle metal-jacketed 8mm bullet, were around .45 caliber, as opposed to the revolutionary .306 caliber of the GP90 7.5×53.5mm round designed by Col. Rubin in 1888.
 The round was "paper patched": the bullet was surrounded by a piece of paper, covering the exposed lead shank of the bullet while a steel cap covered the nose of the bullet.
 The paper patch helped prevent lead fouling of the bore.
-In 1923, long after the discontinuation of the Model 1889, the GP11/23 7.5×54.5mm round was produced without the paper patching instead using a full jacket around the bullet.
+In 1923, long after the discontinuation of the Model 1889, the GP90/23 7.5×55mm round was produced without the paper patching instead using a full jacket around the bullet.
 The Model 1889 was eventually replaced by its successor models, including the Model 1896, Model 96/11, Model 1911, Model 1911 carbine.